Avaiga/taipy-doc/docs/release-notes/index.md

 !!! warning "Upgrading to Taipy 4.0 from 3.x"

-    Due to changes in Taipy’s package structure in version 4.0, the previous version of the `taipy-config` package may not be automatically removed during the upgrade process.
+    Due to changes in Taipy's package structure in version 4.0, the previous version of the `taipy-config` package may not be automatically removed during the upgrade process.
 This could lead to runtime issues as the system may attempt to reference outdated dependencies.